gsy18/SecDroidBug/README.md

 ## Usage

 ### Runnning App
+1. Find .apk file of the App, the APK must be debuggable.
 Run `./run.sh APK_FILE` to run the Android App.
 This will both install and Run App in debg mode to wait for debugger to connect.

 ### Runnning SecDroidBug